integrated-inferences/CausalQueries/CONTRIBUTING.md

   - Open a pull request

-  Note: members of the `CausalQueries` community can skip the first two bullet points above and branch out instead.
+  Note: members of the `CausalQueries` dev team can skip the first two bullet points above and branch out instead.